 4. Offer to pay.

 Meetings over coffee are often for getting things done.
 But even if you meet at a coffee shop, you don’t have to get coffee.
-More important is that whatever drink should take the same amount of time to consume as a cup of coffee.
+Whatever drink you get should take the same amount of time to consume as a cup of coffee.
 Tea is a good bet, and you can always ask for decaffeinated options.
-As for snacks, it’s hard to have a short conversation with your mouth full of croissants.
+As for snacks, it’s hard to have a short conversation with a mouth full of croissants.
 But if they get a snack, get one for yourself too.

 6. Have one clear, specific ask.

 Let’s say you and I are deciding where to have dinner.
 I say, “I don’t know, I’m up for anything, I guess.”
 Frustrating, right?
 But if I say “I’m really in the mood for the Mexican place down the street.
 If you don’t like that, let’s get Thai downtown.”
 Now that's a solid start.